11 of the Best Day Trips from Avignon, France

 Marseille is a beast of its own and is best explored on a 48-hour trip.
 However, the city’s highlights can easily explored in a day if you plan efficiently.

-For your day trip from Avignon, I highly recommend starting your day by exploring the Vieux Port.
+For your day trip from Avignon, I highly recommend starting your morning by walking around the Vieux Port.
 This is where the city comes alive, with restaurants, bars, entertainment, you name it.

 Marseilles Port with many boats lying on the ports waters